A unified diagrammatic approach to topological fixed point models: Toy examples for liquids

-In this section, we will illustrate how the definition of a phase in terms of circuit moves of tensor networks from Section~\ref{sec:phases} applies to models of liquids.
-The algebra of functions over a 2-element set yields a model as we have seen above.
+In this section, we will illustrate how the definition of a phase in terms of invertible domain walls from Section~\ref{sec:domain_wall_phases} applies to models of topological liquids.
+The algebra of functions over a 2-element set yields a model as we have seen in Section~\ref{sec:toy_triangle_models}.
 Another model of the liquid is given by the $\zz_2$ group algebra

 The two algebras are isomorphic via a basis change known as the \emph{Hadamard transformation}